2022 Plan Information

 No. If you have an HSA, you cannot contribute to an FSA.
 However, you can contribute to a Limited Purpose Health Care FSA.

-What is a Limited Purpose Flexible Spending Account (FSA)?
+What is a Limited Purpose Flexible Spending Account?

-A Limited Purpose FSA allows you to put aside before-tax money to pay for eligible dental and vision expenses if you are enrolled in Option C under the Medical Plan.
+A Limited Purpose FSA allows you to put aside before-tax money to pay for eligible dental and vision expenses only if you are enrolled in Option C under the Medical Plan.
 Use your Limited Purpose FSA to pay deductibles, copays and coinsurance related to dental and vision expenses only.
 Other eligible health care expenses include eyeglasses, laser eye surgery and orthodontia.
 For a complete list, see IRS Publication 502.
-The Limited Purpose FSA is administered by Your Spending Account (YSA).
+The Limited Purpose FSA is administered by Smart-Choice.

-To pay for eligible Limited Purpose FSA expenses, use the Smart YSA debit card to pay at the time of service or purchase, like you would use a debit or credit card.
-With the YSA debit card, you don’t have to fill out forms or wait for reimbursements.
+To pay for eligible Limited Purpose FSA expenses, use the Smart-Choice debit card to pay at the time of service or purchase, like you would use a debit or credit card.
+With the Smart-Choice debit card, you don’t have to fill out forms or wait for reimbursements.
 Eligible expenses will automatically be debited from the correct account—either the HSA or the Limited Purpose FSA—depending on which account the purchase is eligible for.

 Use it or lose it: By law, any amount in your Limited Purpose FSA that is not timely claimed by you must be forfeited.
 Estimate your projected dental and vision expenses and potential tax-savings with the FSA Calculator on the Benefit Center website.

-No, you must incur all 2021 Health Care FSA expenses by midnight on December 31, 2021, or your funds will be forfeited.
-The $550 Health Care FSA carry over feature is only available to use toward eligible health care expenses in 2022 if you enroll in a Health Care FSA and do not enroll in Medical Plan Option C.
+No, you must incur all 2022 Health Care FSA expenses by midnight on December 31, 2022, or your funds will be forfeited.
+The 2022 carryover feature is available to use only toward eligible health care expenses in 2023 if you enroll in a Health Care FSA and do not enroll in Medical Plan Option C.